 Mark Renz, MIPN Board President, University of Wisconsin, Madison, WI, (608) 263-7437, email@example.com

-Mark Renz (Ph.D.) is an Associate Professor and Extension Weed Specialist with the University of Wisconsin-Madison.
+Mark Renz (Ph.D.) is a Professor and Extension Weed Specialist at University of Wisconsin-Madison.
 Mark researches and extends information about the biology and management of invasive plants.
 Research goals in his lab are centered on developing information that will improve management by improving the knowledge and understanding of invasive plant biology.
 Mark has over 15 years of experience with management of invasive plants throughout the United States in a wide range of habitats including riparian zones, roadsides, floodplains, prairies, wetlands, and forests.
 Education efforts focus on providing technical information and educational opportunities for agency staff, consultants, companies, and citizens concerned about invasive plants.
 Mark has served on MIPN’s Board of Directors for 10 years and is currently the board president.